KarelZe/edu/maschinelles-lernen/01_self_test.md

 * Why are kernels more powerful than traditional feature-based methods?🧠
 * What do we mean by the kernel trick?🧠
 * How do we apply the kernel trick to ridge regression?🧠
+* Study the kernel properties, where is symmetry relevant?
+Where and why is positive definiteness of matrix important?
+* What is the impact of changing $$\sigma$$ in a RBF kernel?
+* What is the actual gain from using polynomial kernels?

 ## SVMs